GitHub-TC/EmpyrionChatAutoTranslate/README.md

 * ServerMainLanguage: General target language if the player does not set a language e.g. de, en, ...
 * DefaultSourceLanguage: default language identifier if the player has not set a language e.g. car, de, en, ...
+* TranslateDisplayTime: Length in seconds that the translation is displayed
+* TranslateDelayTime: Delay each translation request
+* TranslateMinTextLength: Chat must have N letter characters
 * TranslateServiceUrl: URL for the translation service
 * TanslateRespose: Find translation from the result
 * SupressTranslatePrefixes: If the chat message begins with these characters no translation should be started